mxgxw/liquidcrystali2c/README.md

 You will need an ATmega328 with the 8Mhz breadboard bootloader.

-The ATmega328 works as a display controller for the really common and available 16x2 screens based on the HD44780 paraller interface.
+The ATmega328 works as a display controller for the really common and available 16x2 screens based on the HD44780 parallel interface.

 This library is currently a little bit limited.
 It only support